emilbaehr/automatic-app-landing-page/README.md

 **Create and deploy an iOS app landing page on GitHub Pages in only five minutes.**

 Designed for GitHub Pages for super easy set up.
 Fork this repo, edit `_config.yml`, upload screenshot/video and commit your changes.
 Voilá!
 Your site will become immediately viewable on your repository's GitHub Pages URL, e.g. `https://your-username.github.io/your-repo-name/`.

-*Make GitHub Pages is enabled for your repo.
-It might take some time for the site to propagate.*
+*Make sure GitHub Pages is enabled for your repo.
+It might take some time for the site to propagate entirely.*

 <img src="https://emilbaehr.com/files/jayson1.png" width="440"> <img src="https://emilbaehr.com/files/slor1.png" width="440">